mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_activities.md

 * Use ```Cmd + F``` to search or the Find menu item.
 If you select a folder name or specific file on the left, you can search on just that folder/file.

 # Data Assessment
-Record the answers to all questions in a text file saved to DCI102-studentname Box Folder.
+Record the answers to all questions in a text file or Word doc saved to DCI102-studentname Box Folder.

 ## Part 1 - File structure + command line
 Using your new found command line skills, let's learn more about the RTP data.